BrighterCommand/Brighter/README.md

 | Chat | [![Join the chat at https://gitter.im/iancooper/Paramore](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/iancooper/Paramore?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) |
 | Keywords  |task queue, job queue, asynchronous, async, rabbitmq, amqp, c#, command, command dispatcher, command  processor, queue, distributed |

-## Why a Command Dispatcher, Command Processor, and Task Queue?
+## What Scenarios Can You Use Brighter in?
-* When implementing a hexagonal architecture, one question is how to implement a port.
+* When implementing a clean architecture (ports & adapters), one question is how to implement the interactor or port layer.
-	- Brighter shows how to implement ports using a Command approach (with a Command Dispatcher)
-	- This is the strategy described for services in Service Design Patterns as  [Command Invoker](http://servicedesignpatterns.com/WebServiceImplementationStyles/CommandInvoker)
+        - A common solution is to use the Command pattern to implement the Interactor (port) or a pattern derived from that.
+        - Brighter provides an implementation the Interactor (port) using the Command Dispatcher pattern.
-* A command processor lets you add orthogonal concerns seperately to the processing of commands such as logging, undo, validation, retry, and circuit breaker
+        - Brighter also supports the Command Processor pattern and supports a middleware pipeline between the sender and receiver for orthogonal concerns such as logging, undo, validation, retry, and circuit breaker.
- 	- Brighter provides a Command Processor, using a 'Russian Doll' model to allow a pipeline of handlers to operate on a command.
-* A task queue allows a one process to send work to be handled asynchronously to another process, using a message queue as the channel, for processing.
-A common use case is to help a web server scale by handing off a request to another process for back-end processing.
-This allows both a faster ack and throttling of the request arrival rate to that which can be handled by a back end processing component.
-For another project with this goal, see [Celery](https://github.com/celery/celery)
+        - Brighter integrates with the Polly library and Polly policies can form part of its middleware pipeline.
+* When integrating two microservices using messaging, one question is how to provide a message pump that reads messages from middleware, and calls user code to process that message
+        - A common solution is a message pump that: gets a message, translates a message, and dispatches the message to user code that then handles it
- 	- Brighter provides a Task Queue implementation for handling commands asynchronously via a work queue.
+        - Brighter provides a service activator that implements a message pump
+        - The message pump dispatches to user code via Brighter's Command Dispatcher/Processor
+        - We hide the complexity of the pump, so that developers need only write a handler that subscribes to a message and configure a transport for their middleware, to begin recieving messages.
+        - This removes the need for developers to learn how to reliably deliver messages, and focus on the domain logic.

 ## Documentation
 * More detailed documentation on the project can be found on the GitHub pages for the project here: [Paramore](https://github.com/BrighterCommand/Brighter)